 The best part?
 Their construction makes them durable and long-lasting.

-"Down pillows are made of geese and duck feathers, which makes them softer and more cuddly than other pillows," Elena explains.
+"Down pillows are made of goose and duck feathers, which makes them softer and more cuddly than other pillows," Elena explains.

 "Despite their luxurious comfort, there are some drawbacks to using down pillows," Elena says.
 "They require constant fluffing, are difficult to clean, and some may find them too soft."

 Microfiber pillows, also known as polyfill pillows, are made of polyester and are usually hypoallergenic.
-They are budget-friendly, easy to wash and maintain, but Elena notes, "They aren't as comfortable and supportive as memory foam pillows."
+They are budget-friendly, as well as easy to wash and maintain, but Elena notes, "They aren't as comfortable and supportive as memory foam pillows."